darrylcauldwell/darrylcauldwell.github.io/_posts/2018-07-28-nsx-openshift.markdown

 * 1GbE Switch (Layer 2 only)
   * VLAN 0 - CIDR 192.168.1.0/24
 * vSphere vCenter Appliance 6.7
-* 2x vSphere ESXi 6.7 hosts (Intel NUC - 2x 1.8GHz CPU & 32GB RAM)
+* 3x vSphere ESXi 6.7 Update 1 hosts (Intel NUC - 3x 1.8GHz CPU & 32GB RAM)
   * Onboard NIC is connected to a vSphere Standard Switch
   * USB3 NIC is unused and will be used for NSX
 * VSAN